plone/volto/docs/source/upgrade-guide/index.md

 ### Blocks chooser now uses the title instead of the id of the block as translation source

 The `BlockChooser` component now uses the `title` of the block as source for translating the block title.
 Before, it took the `id` of the block, which is utterly wrong.
-Could be that this change will trigger untranslated blocks titles in your projects and addons.
+Could be that this change will trigger untranslated blocks titles in your projects and add-ons.

 ## Upgrading to Volto 13.x.x